 A: Yes, if you meet the age requirements and will be attending college or working full time in the fall.

 Q: Are you required to have any cheer or dance experience to audition?

-A: No, it is not required, though most candidates typically have some performance experience.
+A: No, it is not required, though most dance candidates typically have some performance experience.

 Q: Will I keep the same audition number throughout the process?

 A: No. We will adjust numbers for each phase of competition.

-Q: Do I have to be 18 to attend the audition workshop or prep classes?
+Q: Do I have to be 18 to attend the audition prep classes?

-A: No. You must have a parent/guardian to sign your release/waiver, if you are under 18 years of age, although the workshop and classes will be closed to the public.
-Minimum age is 16 years of age for the workshop and prep classes.
+A: No. You must have a parent/guardian to sign your release/waiver, if you are under 18 years of age, although the prep classes will be closed to the public.
+Minimum age is 16 years of age for the prep classes.

 Q: How many people audition each year?

 Q: What should I wear to Open Auditions?

-Q: What should I bring with me to auditions?
+Q: What should I bring with me to Open Auditions?

 A: Bring a water bottle and a lunch/snack for the long day.
-You will also need a non-returnable recent photograph of yourself to be used for identification, a performing resume, the non-refundable application processing fee of $25 (cash or check made payable to Minnesota Vikings) and a photo ID.
+You will also need a non-returnable recent photograph of yourself to be used for identification, a dance/performance resume, the non-refundable application processing fee of $25 and a photo ID.
 You may wish to bring some personal items such as make-up and extra nylons – just in case.
 It could be, and hopefully will be, a long day for you!

 Q: Will you have any of the supplies for auditions at your workshop?

-A: Yes, we will plan to have some minimal items available such as; tights, earrings, tryout apparel and more for purchase during the tryout workshop.
+A: Yes.
+We will plan to have some minimal items available such as; tights, earrings, tryout apparel and more for purchase during the prep classes.
 First come, first serve.